 Make sense?
 No, of course not.
 And throw in the obvious marijuana angle and the story gets even crazier.
-Fortunately, The New Haven Register got the low-down on the nonsense, making my task infinitely easier.

 I have spent the last 20 minutes learning a lot about Abner Weed, the town of Weed and Mt.
 Shasta Brewing’s legal battles over their corny “Try Legal Weed” sloganeering.
 All because some family in Cheshire named Weed, who have absolutely no relation at all to the California Weed family line, decided it would be cool to play up their name with the production and distribution of a legal mind-altering drug.
 Neat, huh?